 This course provides the opportunity for students to study the background and literature of the Christian Scriptures, commonly referred to as the New Testament, at an advanced level.
 The course utilises the tools of Biblical scholarship to study in detail the four Gospels and letters of Paul, with some reference to other texts within the Christian canon.

-|Objectives||Upon completion of this course students will be expected to: |
+On successful completion of the course students will be able to:

 2. Provide a narrative outline of the four Gospels and identify the situation and concerns of the communities whose lives they reflect.